ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-smart-contracts-v14.md

 - To learn how smart contracts can be used to conduct transactions among multiple parties, see the [Developing applications topic](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html){: external} in the Hyperledger Fabric documentation.
 - When you are ready to start building smart contracts, you can use the [{{site.data.keyword.blockchainfull_notm}} Visual Studio code extension](/docs/hlf-support?topic=hlf-support-develop-vscode) to start building your own smart contract project.
 You can also use that extension to [connect directly to your network from Visual Studio Code](/docs/hlf-support?topic=hlf-support-develop-vscode#develop-vscode-connecting-ibp) and explore the inline tutorials.
-- For a quick tutorial on developing smart contracts, see [Develop a smart contract with the IBM Blockchain Platform VS Code extension](https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/){: external}.
+- For a quick tutorial on developing smart contracts, see [Develop a smart contract with the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric VS Code extension](https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/){: external}.
 - For a more in-depth end-to-end tutorial about using an application to interact with smart contracts, see [Hyperledger Fabric Commercial Paper tutorial](https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html){: external}.
 - To learn about how to incorporate access control mechanisms into your smart contract, see [Chaincode for Developers](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4ade.html#chaincode-access-control){: external}.